 Blood tests are useful in screening for heart failure and to look for possible causes or triggers.

 A blood sample will be taken from you by a doctor, nurse or phlebotomist (healthcare professional who specialises in taking blood samples).
-They will be looking for signs of anaemia, problems with your liver or kidneys, levels of natriuretic peptides (BNP) and thyroid function.
+They will be looking for signs of anaemia, diabetes, problems with your liver or kidneys, thyroid function and levels of natriuretic peptides (BNP).